epam/mriviewer/CODINGSTD.md

 ### Blank lines in blocks

-You can not leave blank lines in code blocks.
+You cannot leave blank lines in code blocks.
 This is an error of the type Block must be padded by blank lines padded-blocks.

 ~~WRONG CODE~~